 After 3 months, the melatonin group had 2.7 fewer migraines days per month, vs. 2.2 fewer in the amitriptyline group, and 1.1 in the placebo group.
 The entire melatonin group reported 16 side effects, which was one fewer than the placebo group; vs. 46 in the amitriptyline group.
 And – nobody is sure why this happened – patients in the amitriptyline group gained a little more than 2 pounds over the course of the study versus a very slight weight loss in the melatonin group.

+Melatonin should be taken nightly, not just when you feel a migraine coming on.
 Melatonin has also been studied in children as young as 5.

-Magnesium: Crucial Mineral Relaxes Muscles & Mind
+Magnesium: Essential Mineral to Relax Muscles & Mind

 And ladyfolk rejoice: magnesium is safe during pregnancy, and may be especially valuable for migraines associated with your period.